MicrosoftDocs/ai-builder/ai-builder-docs/prediction-use.md

 > [!div class="mx-imgBorder"]
 > ![elect schedule cadence](media/schedule-cadence.png "Select schedule cadence")

-You can set the run or retrain cadence to daily, weekly, or mMonthly.
+You can set the run or retrain cadence to daily, weekly, or monthly.
 If you don't want run prediction or retrain at this time, you might just set it to never.
-This is useful if you have data issues upstream and do not want impact business processes, or if you just do not want to use the model.
+You might set it to 'never' if you have data issues upstream and do not want impact business processes, or if you just do not want to use the model.

 > [!NOTE]
 > When you schedule your model to retrain, it creates a flow to schedule the training.
 It is a good idea to not update the flow associated to the AI builder retrain schedule.
 AI Builder manages the flow through the schedule retrain experience.